 This guide is available in other languages.
-You can find translated copies of this guide on rea.govt.nz and sattled govt.nz
+You can find translated copies of this guide on reagont nz and settled govt nz

-The New Zealand Residential Property Agency Agreement Guide is also available on settled.govt.nz.
-The guide tells you more about the agreement you sign with the agency helping to sell your property.
+The New Zealand Residential Property

+Agency Agreement Guide is also available on

+settled govt.nz.
+The guide tells you more about

+the agreement you sign with the agency

+helping to sell your property.

 We welcome any feedback you have on this publication.

 The information in this guide was accurate when published.
 However, the requirements this information is based on can change at any time.
-Up-to-date information is available at rea.govt.nz.
+Up-to-date information is available at reagovers.